Skip to content

 One of the powerful parts of stencil is the ability to create an arbitrary number of files with a single template.
 This is done with the file.Create function.
 Let's create a greeter.go.tpl template in the templates/ directory that'll create <greeting>.go based on the greetings argument.

 # This is important!
-We don't want to create a greeter.go file
+We do not want to create a greeter.go file

 {{- define "greeter" -}}